Ruoxuan0077/PDPS/README.md

 For a same-machine deterministic rerun, reuse the recorded `--seed` and `--measurement-seed` and add `--strict-deterministic`.
 Bitwise equality is not guaranteed across different software versions, GPU models, or GPU partitions.

-> [!NOTE]
-> `--paper` selects the released cases and parameter presets, but it does not promise pixel-identical regeneration of the frozen historical PDPS figures and table entries.
-Their original sampling seeds were not retained, and the current implementation executes the corrected complete `N_rev` reverse grid.
-The TV preset is the corrected proximal-gradient baseline rather than a bit-for-bit replay of the legacy TV script.

 ## Repository Structure

 ```text